 Where to Sleep (at a Hotel) in Boston

-- Marriott Residence Inn Back Bay/Fenway – we love, love staying here because the location is perfect.
-We are steps away from Fenway Park, Kenmore Square, Newberry Street, the Charles River…it’s all so close.
-If you have a student at Northeastern, Boston University, Harvard, Tufts, MIT, Berklee etc you are close.
+- Marriott Residence Inn Back Bay/Fenway – I love, love staying here because the location is perfect.
+You are steps away from Fenway Park, Kenmore Square, Newberry Street, the Charles River…it’s all so close.
+If you have a student at Northeastern, Boston University, Harvard, Tufts, MIT, Berklee etc. you are close.
 There are so many restaurants and bars right out the hotel door.
 The rooms are bigger than regular Boston hotels and you have a full kitchen.
 (And they are NICE rooms.)
 Breakfast is provided, which I never eat, because there is just too much great food in Boston.
 They have a lovely rooftop patio with bar service in the evening.
 Perfect for a family, but it’s not cheap.

 - Intercontinental Boston – if you want to be fancy, this is it.
 It’s a luxury waterfront hotel with incredible views.
 It’s close to the North End, the aquarium, Faneuil Hall marketplace and the city’s business district.
 The rooms are lovely and have huge bathrooms.
 I highly recommend splurging on the club level rooms, mostly because their club level VIP InterContinental Lounge is like whoa.
 The food they have going at breakfast and in the afternoon is pretty sweet.
 However, don’t overeat because you will miss all the amazing Boston food.

 - Hotel Eliot – This hotel is a small, boutique luxury property in the Back Bay.
 It’s lovely!
 It has an amazing sashimi bar too.
 Think timeless elegance with modern comforts.
 Great location.
 You will love this place.